remix-run/react-router/docs/hooks/use-navigate.md

 <docs-warning>`unstable_flushSync` only works when using a data router, see [Picking a Router][picking-a-router]</docs-warning>

-<docs-warning>`ReactDOM.flushSync` de-optimizes React and can hurt the performance of your app.</docs-warning>

 <docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 ## `options.unstable_viewTransition`